aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

-# What, Why and How of Data Visualisation
+# What, Why, and How of Data Visualisation

 ### Learning Objectives